pratik-stha/GVSU-CIS641-MISCHIEF-MANAGEMENT/docs/software_requirements_specification_final.md

 | Jan.
 18 - Feb.
 5, 2021 | I.T. deploys calculator app to workstations and swaps out keyboards.
 | Jan.
 25 - Feb.
 26, 2021 | Staff training. |
 | March 15 - April 2, 2021 | Physical calculators collected. |

+Please note that  during training, you will be directed to use your mouse or, if using a touchpad screen, the actual calculator app buttons.
+At this time the calculator app does not work with keyboard input.
+We anticipate this feature will be added soon, which is why we are still ensuring everyone has a keypad on their keyboards.

 ## Training